 While supposedly this is not unanimous, there is a general opinion that A Different World became a distinctive show of its own with the second season, when Lisa Bonet left, severing the connection between the show and its (ahem) parent, The Cosby Show.
 Debbie Allen took over and decided to Retool the show to make it better reflect the black-college experience as she had known it.
 The ratings went down, but that was more due to the change in timeslot, and the show had several good seasons.

 The Uncancellation of Doctor Who after either a nine- or sixteen-year hiatus, depending on how you count the TV movie, which was an abortive attempt at a new series which didn't get off the ground).
-It was the point where the show started gaining viewers and accolades for the first time since the seventies, including two BAFTAs for the first new series, and to date it has only lost the Hugo Award for its category once since the show came back on the air.
+It was the point where the show started gaining viewers and accolades for the first time since the 1970s, including two BAFTAs for the first new series.
+Since 2006 it's won 6 Hugo Awards for Best Dramatic Presentation, and had at least one nomination in that category every year as of 2015!